Fiona-T/world-happiness-data/TESTING.md

 - selecting an option on the various options menus results in the relevant output for that option bring printed to the screen, i.e. each user path can be followed from start to finish through the application
 - outputs where country names are printed, print okay for longer country names - the application was amended during development to account for this
 - the graph plots the scores correctly for each year for chosen country
-- manually checked random country names during development and testing, to ensure a) they are found by the application and b) the scores chosen are correct as per the source csv file
+- manually checked some random country names during development and testing, to ensure a) they are found by the application and b) the scores chosen are correct as per the source csv file
 - manually checked the max, min, median and average scores displayed are correct for some randomly chosen countries
-- manually checked that entering the 'alternative' country name brings up the correct country, checked this for some randomly chosen counties
+- manually checked that entering the 'alternative' country name brings up the correct country, checked this for some randomly chosen countries
 - manually checked that the correct output generates for the countries that have only one score - completed this for a small selection of these five countries